0xdevsachin/weather-app/readme.md

 $ npm start
 ```

-Now Your App is running on http://localhost:3000
+Now Your Weather App is running on http://localhost:3000